 Each half term we look at how individual children and groups are making progress.
 We do this at our 'Pupil Progress Conference' with each teacher and Ms O'Mullane looks specifically at the progress of children who are in receipt of Pupil Premium funding.
-Ms O'Mullane then puts a report together which is presented to our governing body committee for Vulnerable pupils which is Chaired by Mrs McHugh one of our governors.
+Ms O'Mullane then puts a report together which is presented to our governing body committee for 'Curriculum, Send and Standards' which is Chaired by Mrs McHugh one of our governors.
 The committee makes sure we are spending the money efficiently and that it is helping children to get better outcomes in their learning.
 It is also reviewed by the Finance committee who check regularly on how we spend our budget.

 Identified barriers to educational achievement

 At St Mary's we have identified the following barriers for some of the pupils currently in receipt of Pupil Premium: